ohbendy/Myanmar-font-resources/UTN11 addenda.md

 ---

-**Kayah**
+**Kayah/Karen Ni**

+Preferred name seems to be Karen Ni; Kayah is a Burmese label.

-p38 Kayah seemingly prefers a triangular medialWa and a sloped medialHa.
+p38 Kayah seemingly prefers a triangular medialWa and a sloped medialHa, though this is not a strict requirement.

 p38 Kayah also requires the inclusion of punctuation sign Cwi ꤮ uniA92E.